 September 11th – 9/11 R.E.
 Resources /Acmhainn

 A reminder that the 9/11 Memorial & Museum is committed to providing ongoing resources for students, teachers, families, and the general public.
-They provide a host of educational resources—and a variety of free public programs, the Museum strives to foster a deeper understanding of the continuing impact of 9/11 and terrorism on America and the world at large.
+They provide a host of educational resources, the Museum strives to foster a deeper understanding of the continuing impact of 9/11 and terrorism on America and the world at large.
 Recognising that it can be difficult for parents and teachers to talk about terrorism with young people, the 9/11 Memorial & Museum remind us that these conversations are crucial to help future generations understand the events that shaped their world.

 Teach + Learn Information, context and resources exploring the attacks of 9/11, including excellent education programmes, lesson plans and interactive timelines are available at:

 September 12th Memorial of the Most Holy Name of the Blessed Virgin Mary

 Cuimhneachán ar Ainm ró- Naofa na Maighdine Beannaithe Muire.